Irina85-code/OfficeDocs-Support/Teams/phone-system/direct-routing/microsoft-sip-response-codes-504.md

 - Suggested actions:
   - Renew the SBC certificate.

   **Note:** When you renew the SBC certificate, you must remove the TLS connections that were established from the SBC to Microsoft by using the old certificate, and re-establish them by using the new certificate.
 Doing this will make sure that certificate expiration warnings aren't triggered in the Microsoft Teams admin center.
-To remove the old TLS connections, restart the SBC during a timeframe that has low traffic, such as a maintenance window.
+To remove the old TLS connections, restart the SBC during a low-traffic period, such as a maintenance window.
 If you can't restart the SBC, contact the vendor for instructions to force the closure of all old TLS connections.

 ## 569009 504 Unable to deliver INVITE: outgoing TLS negotiation failed; HRESULT=0x80090325 SEC_E_UNTRUSTED_ROOT